 Draft Hero Walkthrough

 We have joined forces once again to bring subscribers Draft Hero, an incredible tool designed to optimize your fantasy team at every pick.
-It conveniently comes pre-loaded with 4for4’s award-winning player projections for all formats, including standard and PPR.
-In real-time, Draft Hero provides a color-coded, top-down view of your entire draft, displaying pick recommendations, player value rankings, customized draft plans, fantasy rosters, NFL depth charts and much more.
-This season's version is easier, faster and includes a more intuitive layout and features!
+It conveniently comes pre-loaded with 4for4’s award-winning player projections for all formats, including standard and PPR, and now features a brand new home page with the latest player news and more.
+In real-time, Draft Hero provides a color-coded, top-down view of your entire draft, displaying pick recommendations, player value rankings, customized draft plans, fantasy rosters, NFL depth charts, and much more.
+This season's version is easier, faster, and includes a more intuitive layout and features!

 This article will outline the process of setting up a league and highlight some of the key features the software has to offer.
 I recommend that you open Draft Hero in a separate window in order to get the most out of this tutorial.